 Reusable dishcloths mean you no longer need to keep buying sponges or disposable kitchen cloths.
-You can also use them to replace paper towels for cleaning up those spills.
+You can also use them to replace paper towels to clean up those spills.
 They come with a scrim backing for those harder-to-shift scrubs.

-They make these clothes from natural organic cotton bamboo fiber, which researchers find more environmentally friendly than cotton.
+They make these clothes from natural organic cotton and sustainably harvested bamboo fiber, which researchers find more environmentally friendly than cotton.
 Bamboo has a higher yield and uses less water than cotton.

-To go with your cloth and scrubs, have a click around our choices of the best zero waste dish soaps for sparkly dishes without plastic waste.
+To go with your clothes and scrubs, have a click around our choices of the best zero-waste dish soaps for sparkly dishes without plastic waste.
 If you have a dishwasher, we also have some of the best zero-waste dishwasher detergents a click away.

 It probably comes as no surprise that our kitchens typically contain the most amount of plastic.
 Think of all the detergent bottles under the sink, squeezy jars, bags of dry goods, and fresh foods in the fridge - all wrapped in plastic.

-And all of this would be all very well if we didn’t have a massive problem with plastic waste.
+All of this would be very well if we didn’t have a massive problem with plastic waste.
 Three hundred forty-eight million tonnes of the stuff was produced globally in 2017.
 And the problem is not that it’s convenient in the kitchen.

 Further, we incinerate the rest, or it ends up in landfills, or worse, our oceans.

-Estimates vary and suggest up to 13million tonnes of plastic end up in our Oceans every year.
+Estimates vary and suggest up to 13 million tonnes of plastic end up in our Oceans every year.
 And the problem doesn’t stop there.
-It takes 100’s of years to degrade and never leaves our Ocean entirely.
+It takes hundreds of years to degrade and never leaves our Ocean entirely.
 Fish and marine life consume plastic and can die.

-A recent report even found that Humans could be ingesting up to five grams of plastic every week due to microplastics leaking into our water sources2.
+A recent report even found that Humans could be ingesting up to five grams of plastic every week due to microplastics leaking into our water sources.